Susan Blake is the Graduate Writing Consultant at Ashland University.

 Susan holds an M.A. in Old Testament Biblical Studies, with a concentration in Hebrew exegesis, from Ashland Theological Seminary, and a B.A. in French, with a concentration in literature and women’s issues, from The Ohio State University.
 She has also done graduate work in French, with a concentration in Francophone literature and twentieth-century women’s literature.

 During her time at ATS, she was a dissertation writing advisor to Doctor of Ministry students and a graduate assistant for Old Testament Studies and Advanced Hebrew.
-Susan has converted French translations of Arabic poetry into English as part of a research project and translated business letters and scientific articles from French into English; has tutored graduate students in French and international students in English; has taught beginning French at Akron University and English composition and humanities at North Central State College; and for the past six years has served as an adjunct instructor in the Department of English at Ashland University, where she has taught composition and occasional literature courses, including The Bible as Literature.
+Susan has converted French translations of Arabic poetry into English as part of a research project and translated business letters and scientific articles from French into English; has tutored graduate students in French and international students in English; has taught beginning French at Akron University and English composition and humanities at North Central State College; and served for six years as an adjunct instructor in the Department of English at Ashland University, where she taught composition and occasional literature courses, including The Bible as Literature.

 Over the years, Susan has studied French, German, Greek, Hebrew, Aramaic, and Russian and dabbled in Italian, Sanskrit, Arabic, Gaelic, and Latin.
 She is currently attempting to learn basic Arabic.